ericasauv09/Personal/audit-analytics.md

 ### Saved applications
-Previously the "Apply for Beenfits" section:
+Previously the "Apply for Benfits" section:

 | **Old Link** | **New Link** | **Old GA tag** | **New GA tag** | **Ranking** |
 | ---- | ---- | ---- | ---- | ---- |